Here is what else there is around the showground for visitors to enjoy:

 Pet Dog Show

 Our charity Pet Dog Show is always a very popular event.
 With show and novelty classes there’s something to suit everyone.
-Bring your dog along for a day out at the show and help raise money for The North West Air Ambulance and Doberman Rescue.
+Bring your dog along for a day out at the show and help raise money for RNLI and East Lancashire Cat Rescue.
 Rosettes to all placed competitors and prizes donated by Harvest Animal Feeds.
 All first prize winners are in with a chance of winning ‘Best in Show’ held at the end of all the classes.
 Check out the schedule here or on the entry forms page.

 Food and drink